rohit123sinha456/Obsidian_Vault/Ideas/CoT Dataset/Proposal for Perception Dataset.md

 - Ask: Who is drawing the final picture?” or “How many unique artists are in this recursive loop?” or  “Which of these images contains a structure that refers to itself?”
 - Challenge Tests whether the model understands visual recursion,hierarchical loops visually and metaphor.

+Visual Escherian Paradoxes
+**Concept**: Use impossible objects (e.g., Penrose stairs, Escher's “Relativity”).
+**Task**:
+- Ask: _“Where is the water flowing?”_ or _“Which direction is the person walking?”_
+**Extension**:
+- Modify classic Escher scenes with slight inconsistencies and test if the model can localize the paradox.
+Purpose: Assesses spatial logic, global coherence, and whether the model detects physically impossible structures.

-Visual Metaphor Matching
+Visual Metaphor Comprehension
+- **Concept**: Hofstadter loved metaphor and its role in cognition.
+- **Task**:
-- **Task**: Match abstract shapes to metaphorical language (e.g., “This shape is like a conversation looping back on itself”).
+	- Match abstract shapes to metaphorical language (e.g., “This shape is like a conversation looping back on itself”).
+	- Image of a ladder with people climbing labeled “career growth.”
+	- Ask: _“What does this image mean metaphorically?”_
+**Purpose**: Probes whether VLMs can understand visuals beyond literal semantics.

+Visual Gödel Sentence
+**Concept**: Encode self-referential logic in visual scenes.
+**Task**:
+- Present an image labeled: _“This image contains no labels.”_
+- Ask: _“Is the statement true or false?”_
+**Variation**: Use signage in a scene (e.g., _“All signs in this room are false”_).
+**Purpose**: Forces the model to resolve logical paradoxes grounded in visual perception.

 Cross-Domain Isomorphism Detection
 - Inspired by: GEB’s isomorphism between music, art, and math.